Thursday, October 10, 2024

 Dolemite!
 The Human Tornado!
 Petey Wheatstraw, the Devil's Son-in-Law!
 The Avenging Disco Godfather!
 Prince DuMarr!
 The godfather of rap!
 Rudy Ray Moore was all of this and more.

 Moore was an inveterate entertainer who tirelessly promoted his self-image.
-The basic outlines of his self-history are laid out in the Eddie Murphy Dolemite Is My Name.
+The basic outlines of his self-history are laid out in the Eddie Murphy film Dolemite Is My Name.
 That film is a love-letter from contemporary Black comedians to beloved, influential mentor.
 (In addition to Murphy, Keegan-Michael Key, Craig Robinson, Titus Burgess, and Wesley Snipes star in the film.)

 Rudy Ray Moore was in his late 40s when Dolemite came out, and the film was the culmination of decades spent working as a performed.
 Moore had tried working as a dancer, a singer, and a rhythm and blues musician before finding success as the outlandish "blue" comedian.